 Halloween night was pretty sad because of the freezing weather!
 I think I only had about 18 kids max come by my house.This was the first time in 22 years that I didn’t take my children trick or treating.
-Julieta went with her friends for a little while while I stayed home.
+I stayed home.
 I was a pretty sad Little Red Riding Hood!
 Since there weren’t any trick or treaters I was able to start setting up my Dia de los Muertos (Day of the Dead) altar.
 I just used regular household things because I didn’t have time to get together all the other stuff I wanted.
 It was all set up before bed time…just in time!

 Saturday was a quiet day at home.
 Sunday we went to a Japanese market place.
 We had lunch there and it was fabulous!
 I had a Spicy Miso Ramen Soup with Pork.
 I ate alllll of it up!

 Isn’t it beautiful?
 It wasn’t spicy at all for me.
 We are already talking about what we will eat the next time we go there!

 My Dad cracks me up!
 A couple of weeks ago when I went over to see them I took some Pumpkin Magic Cake.
 As soon as I dropped the cake off in the kitchen my dad walks in then walks out eating a piece and says “You didn’t bring enough of this.
 It’s so good.”
 I usually take about four pieces of whatever I make over since it’s just my Dad and Mom.

 When I talked to him two days later he said he ate all the cake and didn’t even share with my mom!
 He instructed me that next time I make it to take more than four pieces.

 Instead of using canned pumpkin I used pumpkin that I had boiled down and pureed myself.
 That is why the bottom layer is such a light color.
 If you use canned pumpkin the color would be darker.